CameronTomczyk/HEIC-to-JPEG-or-PNG-Converter/README.md

 ## Setup and Usage

 ### Step-by-Step Instructions
-1. **Clone the repository** to your local machine and navigate into the project folder (no need to run as administrator):
+1. **Clone the repository** to your local machine and navigate into the project folder:
    ```bash
    git clone https://github.com/CameronTomczyk/HEIC-to-JPEG-or-PNG-Converter.git
    cd HEIC-to-JPEG-or-PNG-Converter